Dev-Kings/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The files should be sorted by byte values, but case-insensitive (file aaa should be listed before file bbb, file .b should be listed before file a, and file Rona should be listed after file jay)
 One file name per line
+The listing should end with a new line cut -c 1 | paste -s -d '' -> An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or paragraph, or other recurring feature in the text) spells out a word, message or the alphabet.
+The word comes from the French acrostiche from post-classical Latin acrostichis).
+As a form of constrained writing, an acrostic can be used as a mnemonic device to aid memory retrieval.
+Read more.
+Create a script that decodes acrostics that use the first letter of each line.
-The listing should end with a new line
+The ‘decoded’ message has to end with a new line